ktp312/CVS_Vaccine_Finder/README.md

 ### STEP 2
 Type python and hit enter.
-If you do not have python, it will lauch the Microsoft store and install <br>
+If you do not have python, it will lauch the Microsoft store; install.<br>
 Note: Be sure to check the add to PATH option if installing

 ### STEP 3